-Children are not to be sent home without consulting a coordinator unless there is an emergency, accident or illness.
+Students are not to be sent home without consulting a Coordinator unless there is an emergency, accident or illness.
 Never hesitate to seek assistance from your coordinator.
-Working with another person to share concerns, ideas, and strategies about a child benefits everyone.
+Working with another person to share concerns, ideas, and strategies about a student benefits everyone.